 It is advisable to now let your fake grass settle for a minimum of three hours and if possible, overnight.
 This will stop the grass from wrinkling or creasing.

 In order to compose the joins of your grass, use our high-quality outdoor tape and glue, following the instructions on the products.
 Lay the tape (shiny side down) and apply the adhesive, before pulling the grass edges together and applying some weight to them.
 This can be achieved with plant pots, stones or other heavy materials.

 When fitting our artificial turf, pin it down using our landscaping pins.
 Should you be using a timber frame, you will need to utilise flat-headed galvanised nails.

-Finally, the fibre may be relatively flat from being rolled up, so be sure to brush against the pile to bring the grass fibres straight and upright.
+Finally, the fibre may be relatively flat from being rolled up, so be sure to brush against the pile with a stiff brush to bring the grass fibres straight and upright.
 Then sit back and enjoy your artificial grass lawn!